ulivz/vue-typescript-template/README.md

-# title
+# vue-typescript-template
-A simple Vue 2.0 project template developed with TypeScript 2.0
+A simple Vue 2.0 project template developed with TypeScript 2.0, which help you to build a item quickly

 # Quick Start
 ```